Dems call for action following report on drug lobby's influence on opioid distribution

 "Media reports indicate that this law has significantly affected the government's ability to crack down on opioid distributors that are failing to meet their obligations and endangering our communities," McCaskill said in a statement released by her office.
 "I'll be introducing legislation that repeals this law and continue my work investigating the role pharmaceutical distributors played in fueling this public health crisis."

 Both Manchin and McCaskill, however, were among the senators who allowed the bill to pass by unanimous consent in the Senate without even a vote.
+McCaskill's office told CNN later Monday that the senator had taken a leave of absence at the time to undergo breast cancer treatment.

 At a Rose Garden news conference on Monday, Trump said he was going to look into the report and spoke warmly of Marino.